A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 8. Technician Utilization for Billable Hours

-Technician utilization measures how many productive, billable hours your techs spend during their shifts — one of the most crucial field service monitoring metrics when it comes to tracking productivity.
+Technician utilization for billable hours measures the productive, billable hours your techs spend during their shifts—one of the most crucial field service monitor metrics for tracking productivity.

-Providing service to customers and making upsells count as productive time.
+Providing service to customers and presenting upsell opportunities count as productive time.
 Getting stuck in traffic or traveling back to the office to get additional tools is unproductive downtime.

 If your tech utilization rate seems low, evaluate ways to improve scheduling and dispatching.